raisurya23/NginxWebServer/README.md

 Have used Docker image https://hub.docker.com/_/nginx

 Have used HPA (Horizontal pod Autoscaler ) with command :  kubectl autoscale deployment php-apache --cpu-percent=50 --min=1 --max=10 (also yaml file is uploaded hpa.yaml)

+adminuser.yaml and clusterbind.yaml files was used for kubernerets dashboard.